lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Composite ML-DSA exposes an API similar to that of ML-DSA, despite the fact that it includes pre-hashing in a similar way to HashML-DSA.
 Internally it uses pure ML-DSA as the component algorithm since there is no advantage to pre-hashing twice.

-See {{sec-prehash}} for a discussion of the pre-hashed design and randomizer `r`.

-See {{sec-domsep-and-ctx}} for a discussion on the domain separator and context values.
+The following describes how to instantiate a `Sign()` function for a given Composite ML-DSA algorithm represented by `<OID>`.
+See {{sec-prehash}} for a discussion of the pre-hash function `PH` and randomizer `r`.
+See {{sec-domsep-and-ctx}} for a discussion on the domain separator `Domain` and application context `ctx`.
 See {{impl-cons-external-ph}} for a discussion of externalizing the pre-hashing step.

-The following describes how to instantiate a `Sign()` function for a given Composite ML-DSA algorithm represented by `<OID>`.

 ~~~
 Composite-ML-DSA<OID>.Sign(sk, M, ctx) -> s

 Explicit inputs:

   sk      Composite private key consisting of signing private keys for
           each component.

   M       The message to be signed, an octet string.

   ctx     The application context string used in the composite
           signature combiner, which defaults to the empty string.

 Implicit inputs mapped from <OID>:

-  ML-DSA  The underlying ML-DSA algorithm and
-          parameter set, for example, could be "ML-DSA-65".
+  ML-DSA  The underlying ML-DSA algorithm and parameter set, for
+          example "ML-DSA-65".

   Trad    The underlying traditional algorithm and
           parameter set, for example "RSASSA-PSS with id-sha256"
           or "Ed25519".

-  Prefix  The prefix String which is the byte encoding of the String
+  Prefix  The prefix octet string.
-          "CompositeAlgorithmSignatures2025" which in hex is
-      436F6D706F73697465416C676F726974686D5369676E61747572657332303235

-  Domain  Domain separator value for binding the signature to the
-          Composite ML-DSA OID.
-Additionally, the composite Domain
-          is passed into the underlying ML-DSA primitive as the ctx.
-          Domain values are defined in the "Domain Separator Values"
-          section below.
+  Domain  The domain separator.
+This value is also used as the ctx
+          parameter of the ML-DSA.Sign function.

-  PH      The hash function to use for pre-hashing.
+  PH      The function used to pre-hash M.

 Output:

   s       The composite signature value.

 Signature Generation Process: